Emergency Online Safety Action Plan

 You are not in trouble for being targeted.

-Why Offenders Often Move On
+Why Unsafe People Often Move On

-Target many people
+Contact many people at once

-Rely on fast panic
+Depend on panic

-Give up when blocked
+Give up after being blocked

 Avoid situations involving adults

-Your Quick Safety Checklist
+Your Quick Emergency Checklist

 If something serious happens online: